Jim Evans (wide receiver)

-James Evans (born October 24, 1939) is a former American football wide receiver in the American Football League for the New York Jets.
-He played college football at Texas Western University (UTEP).
+James Evans (born October 24, 1939) is an American former professional football player who was a wide receiver for the New York Jets of the American Football League (AFL).
+He played college football for the Texas Western Miners (now UTEP).

 Early years

 Evans attended Big Spring High School, before moving on to Howard College.
 He transferred to Texas Western University after his freshman season.

 As a sophomore, he was a backup running back.
 The next year he was converted into a flanker, leading the team with 21 receptions for 242 yards, while playing in a run-oriented offense.

 As a senior, he posted 36 receptions for 480 yards and 2 touchdowns, including 131 receiving yards against North Texas University, which at the time was the third best single-game mark in school history.

 Professional career

 Dallas Cowboys

-Evans was selected by the Dallas Cowboys in the sixth round (83rd overall) of the 1964 NFL Draft and by the New York Jets in the fourth round (27th overall) of the 1964 AFL Draft.
+Evans was selected by the Dallas Cowboys in the sixth round (83rd overall) of the 1964 NFL draft and by the New York Jets in the fourth round (27th overall) of the 1964 AFL draft.
 He chose to sign with the Cowboys but was waived on September 7.